 By Vicki Schieber, CMN

-In our May edition of the CMN e-newsletter, we promised to introduce the Mount-CMN program intern for the fall 2012 semester.
-We are now in the third week of our new semester and are pleased to introduce our new intern, Teresa Fredericks.
+In our May edition of the CMN e-newsletter, we promised to introduce the Mount-CMN programs and interns for the Fall 2011 semester.
+We are now in the third week of our new semester and are pleased to introduce our two interns, Megan Kinsella, a Junior, and Sarah Roe, a Senior.

-Finally, we want to update you on the progress of the textbook on the death penalty being written by 16 Mount St. Mary’s scholars, also discussed in our May e-newsletter.
-The book chapters were delivered to Liturgical Press on August 31, 2012.
+Finally, we want to update you on the progress of the textbook on the death penalty being written by 16 Mount Saint Mary’s scholars, also discussed in our May e-newsletter.
+The book chapters are due for submission in December 2011.
+After revising and editing, the content will be sent to the publisher during the summer of 2012.
 We expect a publication date in the fall/winter cycle of 2012/2013.
 The central theme is the restoration of people whose lives have been torn apart by violence and hate.
 The intent is to communicate the love and hope of the Gospels and Catholic social teaching.